 The completion of detailed surface geological mapping in 2019 led to the 2020 updated structural database to provide further data and guidance on structural influences within the confines of the Toral deposit.

-The findings of such ongoing work has been incorporated into the updated resource model, thereby providing better delineated geological boundaries, and utilised for updating the structural framework which has been integral in establishing the updated resource model (which can be viewed in Figures 3 and 4)
+The findings from such work have been incorporated into the updated resource model, thereby providing better delineated geological boundaries, and utilised for updating the structural framework which has been integral in establishing the updated resource model.